 The third and final course of the three-course series within the Berklee Popular Music Institute.
 This experiential course provides students with the practical and analytical skills needed to develop a successful touring act chosen from among their fellow students.
 Each group of students and their respective acts will embark on a one to two week tour to their festival.
 During the tour, students will be documenting the entire experience with cameras, and continue to update artist social media accounts.
 Students not on tour will be in class on campus supporting the groups on tour.
 Once the groups return from their tour, they will edit captured film footage, creating mini films for each artist.
 When all artists and groups are back, students will will debrief and start listening to submissions for the next year.

-This course introduces students to the fundamentals of how a creative entrepreneur thinks, feels, relates, acts, creates, iterates, and adapts.
-This course covers the fundamental similarities between being a musician and thinking entrepreneurially and develops students’ entrepreneurial capacities by building on their existing musical instincts such as collaboration, improvisation, the ability to observe, learning by failing, and the discipline of practice.
+This course introduces students to the fundamentals of how a creative entrepreneur works, relates, acts, creates, iterates, and adapts.
+This course covers the fundamental similarities between being an artist and thinking entrepreneurially, and develops students’ entrepreneurial capacities by building on their existing creative instincts such as collaboration, improvisation, the ability to observe, learning by failing, and the discipline of practice.

-The course provides an orientation on the various roles and stakeholders in today's new media industry, the traditional music business, and the performing arts industries.
+The course provides an orientation on the various roles, stakeholders, supply chains, and monetization opportunities in today's new media industry, the traditional music business, and the performing arts industries.
 The course aims to also address specific matters related to dance and theater majors, and will dedicate course time to the broader performing arts and artistic nonprofit worlds.
-The course will emphasize a familiarity with the key players and roles in the music business and performing arts industries: managers, agents, theater producers, publishers, publicists, lawyers, record label executives, live music promoters, and arts administrators, as well as fundamentals of music publishing, licensing, copyright, royalties, patents, intellectual property, etc. Students will examine how a changing industry is resulting in new opportunities and roles in the music and performing arts industries, and what the factors of success are for a musical or theatrical brand.
+The course will emphasize a familiarity with the key players and roles in the music business and performing arts industries: managers, agents, theater producers, publishers, publicists, lawyers, record label executives, live music promoters, and arts administrators, as well as fundamentals of intellectual property, music publishing, licensing, copyright, royalties, patents, etc. Students will examine how a changing industry, and emerging technologies such as virtual and augmented reality and artificial intelligence, result in new monetization and licensing opportunities and roles in the media and entertainment industries, and how to build a successful career in this new ecosystem.
 The class will also introduce to students case studies from a cross section of the creative industries including theater, TV, music, and artistic nonprofit worlds.

-The purpose of this course is to educate students (musicians, dancers, actors) on the fundamentals of running themselves as a business and how to think as a startup.
-Students will learn the basics of accounting, marketing, and entrepreneurial finance, as well as concepts such as relationship building, negotiating, developing an online presence, crowdfunding, and understanding basic online analytics and legal structures of business entities.
-In addition, the course will incorporate material around the areas of networking, developing relationships and promoting yourself online using platforms such as LinkedIn.
+The purpose of this course is to educate artists on the fundamentals of running themselves as a business and how to think as a startup.
+Students will explore and learn to define their mission or unique value proposition (UVP) as an artist (i.e. why they do what they do, and what they uniquely offer to the market), and how to build a career based on that.
+Students will learn the basics of marketing, branding, accounting, and entrepreneurial finance, as well as concepts such as negotiating, developing an online presence, building a team and organizational structure, crowdfunding, understanding basic online analytics, and legal structures of business entities.
+In addition, the course will incorporate material around the areas of networking, developing relationships, creating habits for self-care and promoting yourself online using common and emerging web design and social media platforms.

 An internship is an opportunity for students to apply theoretical knowledge in a professional setting.
 Under the supervision of a dedicated professional staff person at the internship site, students will intern for a minimum of 70 hours over at least 10 weeks during the semester.
 Internships may take place in the geographic location of a student’s choice but are limited to situations approved by the Career Center.
 Eligible students may register for IN-299 once an internship has been secured.
 To review the eligibility requirements and sign up for an internship seminar, visit www.berklee.edu/internships.